BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 ## multithread

-A simple multi-threads implementation follow threads-pool strategy.
+A simple multi-threads implementation follow the threads-pool strategy.

 ## sam